valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 **Available since:** 7.0.0

-This API allows modules to let Redis process background tasks, and some commands during long blocking execution of a module command.
+This API allows modules to let Valkey process background tasks, and some commands during long blocking execution of a module command.
 The module can call this API periodically.
 The flags is a bit mask of these:

 - `REDISMODULE_YIELD_FLAG_NONE`: No special flags, can perform some background operations, but not process client commands.
-- `REDISMODULE_YIELD_FLAG_CLIENTS`: Redis can also process client commands.
+- `REDISMODULE_YIELD_FLAG_CLIENTS`: Valkey can also process client commands.

 The `busy_reply` argument is optional, and can be used to control the verbose error string after the `-BUSY` error code.

-When the `REDISMODULE_YIELD_FLAG_CLIENTS` is used, Redis will only start processing client commands after the time defined by the `busy-reply-threshold` config, in which case Redis will start rejecting most commands with `-BUSY` error, but allow the ones marked with the `allow-busy` flag to be executed.
+When the `REDISMODULE_YIELD_FLAG_CLIENTS` is used, Valkey will only start processing client commands after the time defined by the `busy-reply-threshold` config, in which case Valkey will start rejecting most commands with `-BUSY` error, but allow the ones marked with the `allow-busy` flag to be executed.
 This API can also be used in thread safe context (while locked), and during